Sourcing Premium Chamomile Flowers

-If you’ve found yourself wondering about the origins of chamomile while sipping on your soothing cup of tea, read on to discover more about chamomile, where it comes from, how and when it’s harvested, and why Stash’s chamomile is one of the best quality available anywhere.
+If you’ve found yourself wondering about the origins of chamomile while sipping on your soothing cup of tea, read on to discover more about chamomile; where it comes from, how and when it’s harvested, and why our chamomile is of the best quality available anywhere.

 A little background on Chamomile…

 While the small daisy-like plant grows in the wild in areas of Asia and Egypt, the multi-purpose plant has a special place In Egypt.
 It’s been used and consumed as a natural remedy for centuries.
 During the times of the Pharaohs, the chamomile flower was regarded as a panacea of sorts - used to honor deities, cure ills, and even as a way to embalm the dead!

 Rainfall is sparse in Egypt and the only region with thriving vegetation is the area along the River Nile.
 Egypt enjoys an ideal climate and topography that enables the chamomile flowers to be cultivated and hand-picked at the height of their aromatic potency and natural beauty.
 The terrain, which is unique to the area, combined with the vast irrigation efforts heading West from the Nile, alchemizes to form a flower that produces a sweeter and more robust flavor than chamomile grown in other areas.